lipoyang/SOEM4Arduino/README.md

 This is SOEM (Simple Open EtherCAT Master) library ported for Arduino.

 It's just for educational or experimental purposes.

-In addition, it's a experimental implementation with some problems.
+In addition, it has some known issues.

 The original SOEM is at https://github.com/OpenEtherCATsociety/SOEM